Bioidentical Hormone Specialists & Functional Medicine located in Golden, CO

 It’s estimated that osteoporosis affects over 44 million Americans.
 Paul Battle, PA-C, at Remedi Health has extensive experience treating, managing, and preventing osteoporosis, a condition that increases your risk of fractures and increases your risk of injury and falls.
 Men and women face a higher risk of osteoporosis as they get older, but women are especially vulnerable in the years following menopause.
-For the highest standard of medical care, call one of the offices in Broomfield or Englewood, Colorado, or book an appointment online.
+For the highest standard of medical care, call one of the offices in Golden, Colorado.

 Osteoporosis is a health condition in which your bones are weak and brittle.
 The condition occurs over time, as you lose bone mass.